 Please note that there are no discounts being offered for barristers who wish to stay off-site.
 It is intended that this is a residential intensive and as such rooms have been booked for all barristers.
 Exceptions will be made where barristers have care responsibilities that require their attendance at home.

 Travel costs are additional for interstate barristers and are to be organised by the barristers individually.

-The coaching faculty will include Federal and Supreme Court Judges, Australian and International counsel from New Zealand, South Africa, England and Malaysia, as well as performance and voice coaches with expertise in voice, movement and impact.
+The coaching faculty will include Federal and Supreme Court Judges, Australian and International counsel from New Zealand, South Africa and the United Kingdom as well as performance and voice coaches with expertise in voice, movement and impact.

 Advocates will be briefed for either the Applicant or Respondent in a case involving alleged breaches of the Australian Consumer Law.

 Advocates will be appearing for either the Crown or Defence in a conspiracy to murder case.